OVERVIEW — Precise measurements of atomic structure in Group IIIA atoms

 Thus, at Williams, we are pursuing a series of related high-precision experiments in which semiconductor diode lasers are used to probe these Group IIIA atoms.
 Atomic samples are contained in heated quartz vapor cells and also in an atomic beam apparatus.
 First, these experiments test the accuracy and guide the refinement of the cutting-edge atomic theory work.
 Second, we can use similar techniques to design experiments that explicitly search for physics of (and beyond) the Standard Model of elementary particle physics.

 Key aspects of these ‘precision measurements’ include careful experimental design, laser stabilization techniques, and various sophisticated signal processing and analysis techniques.
-These measurements have been completed in collaboration with nearly three dozen Williams undergraduate students as well as four postdoctoral research associates over the past decade.
+These measurements have been completed in collaboration with nearly fifty Williams undergraduate students as well as five postdoctoral research associates over the past two decades.

 We are grateful for the generous funding of: